bigcommerce/dev-docs/docs/api-docs/customers/passwordless-login.md

 Use cases for this include:
 * Reducing friction for customers, allowing them to proceed without needing to reset their passwords
-* An alternate method to signing in customers versus using the [Customer Login API](https://developer.bigcommerce.com/api-docs/customers/customer-login-api)
+* An alternate method for signing in customers versus using the [Customer Login API](https://developer.bigcommerce.com/api-docs/customers/customer-login-api)

 ## Sending The Request